chengshiwen/influx-proxy/README.md

 * Transparent for client, like cluster for client.
 * Cache data to file when write failed, then rewrite.
 * Support data sharding with consistent hash.
+* Support custom hash key and shard key of database sharding.
 * Load config file and no longer depend on python and redis.
 * Support influxdb-java, and influxdb shell.
 * Support prometheus monitor with /metrics.